The progress categories for bills are as follows:

 • Joint Committee: The bill is currently being considered and amended by a committee made up of members from both the House of Representatives and the Senate.

-• Passed: The bill has been signed by the governor and passed into law.
+• Passed: The bill has been signed by the governor and passed into law. legislative body has voted in favor of the bill and is ready to proceed to the next step.

 • Failed: The bill did not successfully pass through the legislative process and will not become law.